 5. Will charities still be registered?

-The Commission have revised their internal processes to comply with the judgment and so registration applications are continuing.
-However, applicants should be aware that decision making may be delayed as a result of the change in how the applications are approved and indeed the increased demand on the Board of Commissioners’ time.
+The Commission has revised its internal processes to comply with the judgment and so registration applications are continuing.
+However, applicants should be aware that decision-making may be delayed as a result of the change in how the applications are approved and indeed the increased demand on the Board of Commissioners’ time.
 Organisations should proceed to submit their application as normal once called and by the set deadline.
 In terms of timescales - the Commission’s current target is to complete 60% of all registrations within seven months of receipt of a complete application.
-Further the Commission have confirmed that their work and oversight of the charity sector shall continue, irrespective of the judgment.
+Further the Commission has confirmed that their work and oversight of the charity sector shall continue, irrespective of the judgment.